 Special Wellington food experiences include a chocolate café, a restaurant that puts a new spin on traditional Maori food and a seafood restaurant that’s housed in a restored historic woolshed.
 Zest food tours do a ‘walking gourmet’ tour of the inner city, which culminates in a three course tasting lunch with matched New Zealand wines.

-To experience it all, visit Wellington in the last two weeks of August when it hosts the annual Visa Wellington on a Plate – a food festival not to be missed!
+To experience it all, visit Wellington in August when it hosts the annual Visa Wellington on a Plate – a food festival not to be missed!

 Northwest from Wellington is the Kapiti Coast, where a temperate climate and innovative entrepreneurs have combined to create some great opportunities for food lovers.